Oh no! Ideophones are not response cries!

 Now imagine ideophones being like that.
 This evokes visions of speakers of ideophonic languages looking at the world in utter bewilderment, emitting response cries at trees shaking in the wind, a closely woven basket, ants swarming on their anthill, a smooth river stone, turtles lumbering across the road, a rough mud wall, flour finely ground, a person sitting timidly.
 Kpakpakpakpakpa!
 Sinisinisini! Ɣeee!
 Pɔlɔpɔlɔpɔlɔ!
 Kpokolo-kpokolo!
 Wòsòròò!
 Dɛkpɛrɛɛɛɛ!
 Kpììì!
 (All of these, incidentally, are proper Siwu ideophones.)
 What a rich mental life must these natives have!2

 Perhaps the difference between interjections and ideophones is best explained in semiotic terms.
-In a Peircean framework, interjections have a strong indexical component; they are literally rooted in the here and now, associated to it by contiguity (Kockelman 2003).
-Ideophones do not index events so much as recreate them through depiction (various types of form-meaning mappings); so their mode of signification is more iconic.
+In a Peircean framework, interjections have a strong indexical component; they are literally rooted in the here and now, contiguous to the occasioning events (Kockelman 2003).
+Ideophones are more displaced: they do not index events so much as recreate them through various types of iconic form-meaning mappings.
+They are more icons than indexes; more depictions of than responses to.

 Interactional functions of ideophones